Assistant Professor of Behavioral and Social Sciences, Interim Director of the Doctoral Program in Behavioral and Social Health Sciences

 Dr. Zelaya received his Ph.D. from Georgia State University in counseling psychology, he was a psychology resident at Harvard Medical School's Cambridge Hospital (part of the Latinx Mental Health Program, the Gender and Sexuality Clinic, and the Psychiatric Emergency Service), and he completed his fellowship within the Alcohol Research Center on HIV (ARCH) and CAAS at Brown SPH.

 Dr. Zelaya is actively involved in service at the national and local level.
-For example, he was elected to serve on the Leadership Council of the National Latinx Psychological Association as the early career representative.
-Additionally, he is an appointed member of the APA workgroup on Journal Reporting Guidelines for Equity, Diversity, Inclusion, & Justice in Psychological Science, a member of APA's Committee for Ethnic Minority Affairs, and he serves as the Director for Equity, Diversity, and Inclusion for the SAMHSA-funded New England Addiction Technology Transfer Center.
-He was previously the co-chair of the Early Career Psychologists Committee and a board member for the Massachusetts Psychological Association.
+For example, he was elected to serve on the Leadership Council of the National Latinx Psychological Association as the early career representative and he serves as chair of the Committee for Ethnic Minority Affairs for APA.
+He is chair-elect for the steering committee of the Hispanic/Latino Behavioral Health Center of Excellence.
 He has been the recipient of numerous teaching and social justice awards, his research has been published in the flagship journals of his field, he is an APA Minority Fellow alumnus, and he serves on the editorial board for the Psychology of Sexual Orientation and Gender Diversity journal.
 At Brown, Dr. Zelaya teaches Introduction to Health Disparities.

 Brown Affiliations